YOU ARE NO LONGER ORDINARY

 2 I fed you with milk, not solid food; for you were not ready for it; and even yet you are not ready,

-If Paul were alive today, he certainly would sharply rebuke many Christians today for speaking and walking like mere men.
+If Paul were alive today, he certainly would sharply rebuke many Christians today for speaking and walking as mere men.